 Mentoring for Academic & Professional Development

-In contrast to your staff adviser in 121 Gilman, your faculty mentor—an expert in their academic discipline in research and teaching—is available to talk with you about career planning, research, internships, graduate school, and many other questions related to becoming a scientist or engineer.
+Your faculty mentor is an expert in their academic discipline in research and teaching and is available to talk with you about career planning, research, internships, graduate school, and many other questions related to becoming an engineer.
 Your mentor expects you to initiate contact and then meet with them at least once each semester.
 Please see these guidelines for more information and for tips on how to approach your mentoring meetings.

 Building a solid, professional relationship with your faculty mentor can be invaluable and may lead to long-lasting benefits well beyond your time as an undergraduate.
 We strongly urge you to take advantage of this fantastic opportunity!

 Chemistry and Chemical Biology Majors